VamKon/AzureNotes/AzureDev.md

     }
   ]
   ```
+* To register event grid resource provider with Azure to use with other services - `az provider register --namespace Microsoft.EventGrid`.
+Not all services are registered by default.

 ## Azure Event Hub
 * Big data pipeline - facilitates capture, retention and replay of telemetry and event stream data.
 At least once delivery
 * Data sent to even hub can be transformed and stored by using any real-time analytics provider or `batching/storage` adapters.